 The mission is to turn museums and their local communities into climate leaders, and to foster systemic changes towards a climate-resilient future.

 Economics Sci-fi Seminar

-Edgeryders held an Economics Sci-fi Seminar to be held in Brussels, 11th November 2019.
+Edgeryders held an Economics Sci-fi Seminar in Brussels in November 2019.
 The purpose of this seminar was to create a space for science fiction authors and economists to work together through a dedicated event, where experts and the general public, especially science fiction fans, could take part to imagine climate-resilient future(s).

 Planet Super League